ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <h3 id="license-groups">How license groups work</h3>
-<p>Each Benefactor Circle license is bound to one or more Active Directory or Entra ID groups, called a license group.
+<p>Each <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> license is bound to one or more Active Directory or Entra ID groups, called a license group.
 For maximum data protection and ease of administration, licensing is not bound to specific mailboxes ("named users"), but only to a group with a maximum amount of members.</p>

 <p>For most environments, only one license group is needed.<br>In on-prem and hybrid environments with multiple Active Directory domains, you may define a separate license group for each AD DNS domain, each license group with a separate maximum member count.<br>If you have multiple entra ID tenants, you may define one Entra ID group per tenant.</p>